sonyasill/Sill--Sonya-Project-3/README.md

 - Download the official Python installer from the Python.org site Where the installation is located (where.exe python)

 How to use the log file?
-EDIT THIS SECTION
 - For a Python script: python3 loghawk.py /path/to/logfile.log
-- An example is ….
+- In VS Code run the  python file

 How to automate it with cron?
 - A cron job is a scheduled task that runs automatically at specified intervals.
 Windows has its method for automation—Task Scheduler.
 Open Task Scheduler, Create a New Task, Define the Trigger, Define the Action, Set Conditions and Settings, Save and Test the Task